A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Specific constitutive equations and dimensionless formulation

 Note from \cref{eq:devLg_dimlss,eq:cauchy_stress_spec} that for the growth to completely stop ($\nten{L}^g = \nten{0}$), the stress state $\nten{T}$ necessarily needs to be hydrostatic.
 This is a consequence of the fact that there is no inherent directionality for swelling or species conversion which are the growth driving mechanisms in our theory (all the non-stress terms in the driving stress $\nten{T}^g$ are hydrostatic in \cref{eq:Tg}).
 However, in the limit $G/\mu^* \to 0$, the system can stop growing even at non-hydrostatic stress states.
 Essentially, in this limit, the growth stops once the volumetric growth halts as the remodelling is slow at the timescale of volumetric growth.\\

 For our soft growing systems of interest, the value of the shear modulus $G$ is typically low, $\sim$ 1 kPa \citep{garteiser2012mr,zhang2021morphogenesis}, while the value of $\mu^*$ is high for typical swelling fluids at room temperature, $\sim$ 10-100 MPa \citep{hong2008theory,chester2010coupled}.
 Thus the value of the dimensionless parameter ${G}/{\mu^*}$ is very small ($\sim$ 1e${}^{-5}$ - 1e${}^{-4}$).
 Consequently it can be inferred from \cref{eq:devLg_dimlss} that the growth directionality will be nearly isotropic.
 Thus if $\nten{F}^g_0 = \nten{I}$, the growth tensor $\nten{F}^g$ continues to remain nearly spherical/isotropic during growth unless the dimensionless Mandel stress reaches large and highly non-spherical values. \textit{This explains why the assumption of isotropic growth, which is commonly used in the literature for soft growing systems \citep{ambrosi2002mechanics,ambrosi2004role,kim2011role,kopf2013continuum,kuhl2014growing}, works well}.
-The ratio $G/\mu^*$ can therefore guide the validity of isotropic growth approximation in future studies.
+Note that this is a consequence of our constitutive choice of same growth constant $k_g$ to describe the evolution of both volumetric growth in \cref{eq:volgrowthlaw} and growth directionality in \cref{eq:spec_gr_direc}, combined with the fact that $\text{tr}(\nten{T}_g) \sim \mu^*$ (when $\mu^* >>G$ and dimensionless stresses are not very large non-spherical values) whereas $\text{dev}(\nten{T}_g) \sim G$.
+However, more generally growth laws can be specified with different growth constants for the volumetric and deviatoric parts of the growth rate tensor (for example if cellular rearrangement is much faster than cell division in a particular growing system) which can lead to more anisotropic growth evolution.
 Further, it can be shown from \cref{eq:fgbarmix,eq:fgbarmech} that $\bar{f}_g^{\text{mix}} \gg \bar{f}_g^{\text{mech}}$ for small $G/\mu^*$ as long as the dimensionless stresses are not very large\footnote{Note that while the term $\frac{K}{G}\to \infty$ in the incompressible limit, the term $\frac{K}{G}\left(\ln(J^e)\right)^2$ in $\bar{f}_g^{\text{mech}}$ (\cref{eq:fgbarmech}) still approaches zero.
 See \ref{app:perfecincomp} and \cref{eq:app_fgmechspec} for expression of $f_g^\text{mech}$ in the perfectly incompressible limit.
 Numerical simulations in \Cref{sec:Results} for the slightly compressible case also confirm $\bar{f}_g^{\text{mix}} \gg \bar{f}_g^{\text{mech}}$.}.
 Thus the dimensionless driving stress for volumetric growth can typically be approximated very well as

 which is primarily a function of $\Delta \bar{\mu}_0$ (dimensionless conversion energy), and the solid volume fraction, or equivalently the swelling ratio - recall \cref{eq:solidvolfrac}.
 Thus the swelling can be seen to be an important driver of growth.
 The approximation also allows us to examine the driving stress and make several key inferences before even solving boundary value problems, in \Cref{subsec:growthdrivingstress}.\\